Dave to tape a rare Friday Late Show episode

 The "Letterman" show has improved its ratings for every night of the week and now occasionally beats "Leno" in total viewers on Monday nights, CBS said.

-CBS's Late Show with David Letterman in best competitive position to
+Late Show in best competitive position to

 The Tonight Show during premiere week since 1994